50 Hour Filmmaking Challenge

 - Compressing below 750 MB

-- Uploading via link sent on registered mail ID.
+- Uploading film via the link sent on registered e-mail ID & mobile no.

-C. However, the team can perform these tasks before the 50 hours period.
+C. However, the team can perform the following tasks before the 50 hour period.

 - Organizing Crew